despiteallobjections/amigo/doc/parallelism.md

   will "re-export" that type declaration from package A.

-  The file also contains some compiler-specific optimization details, like ininable function bodies and escape analysis summaries.
+  The file also contains some compiler-specific optimization details, like inlinable function bodies and escape analysis summaries.
 These details are ignored by go/types.Importer implementations.

 * Linker artifacts.
-These files are similar to traditional UNIX object file, with symbols, definitions, and relocations.
+These files are similar to traditional UNIX object files, with symbols, definitions, and relocations.
 For compiled functions, the symbol definitions will be machine instructions suitable for execution by the target CPU.